retrobuiltRyan/M18-Battery-PCB-Clip/README.md

 |F4198-ND| 7.5 amp| uh, not confident on this|
 |F4199-ND| 10 amp| haha I do not think 1oz copper will survive|

-Safety Claim here: basically do not use your batteries in any way outside what the manufacturer claims.
-Specc
+Safety Claim here: Do not use your batteries in any way outside what the manufacturer claims.